Changissnz/goals/README.md

 security apparatus, in turn
 deeming the apparatus an insecurity
 apparatus by the one-or-the-other
-assignment of dichotomies.
-In this
+assignment through dichotomies.
+In
-dichotomization, the first category
+this dichotomization, the first
-are those that are "served" by the
+category are those that are "served"
-security apparatus, perhaps even
+by the security apparatus, perhaps
-"serving" the security apparatus
+even  "serving" the security apparatus
 by operating it.
 The second category
 would be those that are "dealt" by
 the security apparatus, in which